 Since launch, the Chandra aimpoint has been drifting in the SIM [-Y,-Z] direction.
 Figures 3 - 6 show the aimpoint (with zero offset) positions of all the Chandra observations with nominal SIM-Z positions and without gratings, on all four detectors in chip coordinates as a function of time since launch.
-It is seen that the aimpoint is drifting in the SIM [-Y,-Z] direction from 1999 until the beginning of year 2011.
-The two sudden large jumps in June 2003 and November 2006 are due to the ACA cool-down.
-In early 2011, the aimpoint drift reversed its direction, especially after the safemode in July 2011.
-In early 2012, the aimpoint drift is reversed again, back to its original trend in the SIM [-Y,-Z] direction.
+It is seen that the aimpoint has been drifting in the SIM [-Y,-Z] direction from 1999 until the beginning of year 2011.
+During that period, there are two relatively large shifts in June 2003 and November 2006, which are due to the ACA cool-down.
+Then in early 2011, the aimpoint drift reversed its direction, especially after the safemode in July 2011.
+In early 2012, the aimpoint drift is reversed again, back to its original trend in the SIM [-Y,-Z] direction, and the drifting rate has accelerated since.
 Note also the trend of increasing short-term fluctuations of the aimpoint position, presumably due to the decreasing thermal stability in the ACA housing.